Skip to main content

 These pituitary hormones then stimulate the gonads (testes in men, ovaries in women) to produce sex hormones like testosterone, estrogen, and progesterone.
 This intricate chain of command ensures appropriate hormonal levels are maintained.

-When external stressors, poor nutritional choices, inadequate sleep, or insufficient become chronic, they send disruptive signals through these pathways.
+When external stressors, poor nutritional choices, inadequate sleep, or insufficient physical activity become chronic, they send disruptive signals through these pathways.
 The body interprets these signals as threats, diverting resources away from optimal hormonal production and balance toward survival mechanisms.
 This can lead to a cascade of effects, including altered cortisol rhythms, insulin resistance, and imbalances in sex hormones, all contributing to the symptoms you might be experiencing.

 Daily Choices, Biological Impact